cube-drone/rt0/players-guide/src/player/card_index.md

 I say this in order to establish that predicting the future is, in fact, possible.
 We do it all the time.

+Cartomancy, however, is utter and complete bunkum.

-Cartomancy, however, depends on the well-understood practice of [cold reading](https://en.wikipedia.org/wiki/Cold_reading).
+It depends on the well-understood practice of [cold reading](https://en.wikipedia.org/wiki/Cold_reading).
-It's a carefully managed illusion whereby a clever huckster can attempt to predict _the past_, which, generally, is much easier to predict than the future, on account of it's having already happened.
+It's a carefully managed illusion whereby a clever huckster can attempt to predict _the past_, which, generally, is considered much easier to predict than the future, on account of it's having already happened.

 By presenting cards that offer seemingly-specific interpretations, but that can also be re-interpreted and re-combined in various and sundry ways by exploiting their rich details and broad archetypes, cartomancy offers an extremely powerful engine for cold reading.
-"The Lovers" and "The Emperor" together can mean "you will fall in love with a tall, dark, handsome man within the week" (whoa, chills), but it can also mean "you will have or have had a positive interaction with any man, at some point in the future or at any point in your past", a prediction that, if you were simply to make it without the aid of fun occult-themed cards, would be so non-specific and broadly applicable as to be laughable.
+"The Lovers" and "The Emperor" together can mean "you will fall in love with a tall, dark, handsome man within the week" (whoa, chills), but it can also mean "you will have or have had a positive interaction with any man, at some point in the future or at any point in your past", a prediction that, if you were simply to make it without the aid of fun themed cards, would be so non-specific and broadly applicable as to be laughable.

 Cold readers watch their clients closely as they draw cards.
 If they gravitate towards specific cards, it's likely that